Opera for beginners | SN.at

 Child’s play?
 The prejudice is: operas are boring.
 Not true, says Magdalena Mackinger and asks herself: How do you attract young people to opera houses?

 If I ever declared war on my own self-confidence in the future, I would have already lost.
-Because my main argument, that there is nothing unusual about me, can be destroyed with a single statement: “Name me three young people in your area who voluntarily listen to opera.”
+Because my main argument, that there is nothing unusual regarding me, can be destroyed with a single statement: “Name me three young people in your area who voluntarily listen to opera.”

-As a young person who has recently become very enthusiastic about opera, the realization that many of my peers cannot do it hits me personally; I don’t like sitting alone in the hall.
+As a young person who has recently become very enthusiastic regarding opera, the realization that many of my peers cannot do it hits me personally; I don’t like sitting alone in the hall.
 And no one puts themselves on stage just for me.

 On average, opera goers are around 57 years old, and around three quarters have studied.
 It’s all well and good, you might think, that old people with doctorates go there.
 But this is a significant problem for the industry.